pranshul-kaushik/Case-Study-Credit-Card/README.md

 ![](LR-Model-1.png)

+**Assumption** voilated :- Residual is not normally distributed.
-There were some Influential Points that where affecting the parameter of the Model.
-After removing those points.
+There were some Influential Points that where affecting the parameter of the Model

 <h2>Final Linear Model Summary :</h2>

 ![](LR-Model-2.png)

+After Removing those Influential Points and satisfying the **Assumption**.

 <h2>Conclusion :</h2>
 Linear regression is used to train the model.
 The following features were selected to train the model i.e. these features are driving the total spend of the customer: